 Take a Closer Look

-I would especially recommend the Take a Closer Look exhibit for both kids and adults.
+We especially recommend the Take a Closer Look exhibit for both kids and adults.

 There is relativity of hot and cold, the SEM camera, and the visual “sound” waves all contribute to suspending our static, commonplace view of stimuli, while at the same time drawing connections between seemingly disparate sensations that demonstrate the unification of reality.